 Not long ago, it was somewhat rare to see cable operators being recognized for top-notch customer service.
 Now, with advanced technologies, operators have gained considerable strides in customer service evidenced by the fast climb along with industry ratings, such as the JD Power and Associates annual telecom service providers’ ranking.
 One of the most critical tools is advanced diagnostics.
 For example, operators can now collect network alarms based on correlation engines and policy rules to help pinpoint the root cause of outages and degradations.
 Customer service representatives (CSRs) can proactively respond to trouble tickets without relying on subscribers to call in and report service issues.
 This not only reduces mean time to repair (MTTR) and operational costs, but also liberates network technicians, NOC operators, and CSRs from mundane manual work.

 To plan ahead, operators must first understand subscriber usage patterns.
 Though there are many options for collecting such data, Internet Protocol Detail Record (IPDR) stands out as the least network straining route.
 Once collected from your CMTSs, you can use tools to transform this wealth of raw data into actionable intelligence to manage network traffic, especially at times of congestion.
 The same network insight can be used to tailor service offerings for subscribers, and to implement usage-based billing and consumption-based models.

-In conclusion, service order set up, activation process, and device level provisioning data coupled with traffic information, provides foundation for data analysis, which in turn enables service assurance and enhanced quality of experience for the consumers.
+In conclusion, service order set up, activation process, and device-level provisioning data coupled with traffic information, provides the foundation for data analysis, which in turn enables service assurance and enhanced quality of experience for the consumers.